pivotal-cf/pivotal-ui/CONTRIBUTING.md

 Test fixtures are automatically created every time you create a `html_example` or `html_example_table` in the styleguide documentation.

-If you create a new component, re-run `gulp css-critic` to load the component in CssCritic, and set a baseline for it when you are happy with how it looks.
+If you create a new component, re-run `./css_critic.sh` to load the component in CssCritic, and set a baseline for it when you are happy with how it looks.

 #### Rerun the test suite for regressions (before you commit/make a pull request)
-1. Run `gulp css-critic`.
+1. Run `./css_critic.sh`.
 This will open up Firefox.
 1. If there are no regressions, all components will be green.
 1. If you added any components, you'll have to click "Accept the rendered page" for that component.